meshplay/meshplay/docs/pages/reference/meshplayctl/meshplayctl-adapter-deploy.md

 <div class='codeblock'>
   -h, --help               help for deploy
   -n, --namespace string   Kubernetes namespace to be used for deploying the validation tests and sample workload (default "default")
-  -t, --token string       Path to token for authenticating to Meshery API -w, --watch              Watch for events and verify operation (in beta testing)
+  -t, --token string       Path to token for authenticating to Meshplay API -w, --watch              Watch for events and verify operation (in beta testing)

 </div>